 - Not giving up and keep trying from a common goal: CityLoops cities have seen that the hardest step is the first one.
 Once you manage to do it in one project, it will be a basis for embedding this in wider procurement practices within the municipality, and then it will become a norm.

 Based on lessons learnt across all the demonstrator projects, a Circular Procurement Handbook has been developed, which includes small reports from each demonstration city to provide clues on how to adjust procurement approaches to help promote circularity.
 The handbook also includes a series of case studies taken from other EU projects and recommendations for European policymakers.
-The Circular Procurement Handbook will be published on this page in September 2023.
+The Circular Procurement Handbook has been published on this page.